Ziha0-Zhang/Ziha0-Zhang.github.io/_pages/about.md

 **I am actively seeking Ph.D. programs （or onsite Research Assistant）at U.S. universities for 2026 Fall.**

+Similarly, I am also looking for onsite summer research programs at U.S. universities for 2025 Summer vacation.

 # 🔥 News

 - *2024.10*: &nbsp;🎉🎉 Our paper DynMoLE has been submitted at ICLR2025